R\'enyi-like entanglement probe of the chiral central charge: Discussion

 \section{Discussion}

 In this paper, we have proposed a R\'enyi generalization of the modular commutator, $\wab$, parameterized by two positive real numbers $\alpha, \beta$.
 Our quantity $\wab$ takes as input a gapped many-body state defined on an infinite 2D lattice, and produces as output a $U(1)$ phase.
 We have shown that for several classes of systems, this $U(1)$ phase $\wab$ takes a universal value related to the chiral central charge $c_-$ via the formula (\ref{wmn_conjecture}).
-In particular, we have derived (\ref{wmn_conjecture}) for (i) gapped ground states of non-interacting fermion systems, and (ii) ground states of string-net models.
+In particular, we have derived (\ref{wmn_conjecture}) for gapped ground states of non-interacting fermion systems as well as ground states of string-net models.

 As we mentioned in the introduction, the relationship (\ref{wmn_conjecture}) between $\wab$ and the chiral central charge $c_-$ does not hold in complete generality: there are (fine-tuned) counterexamples to (\ref{wmn_conjecture}) where $\wab$ takes on spurious values unrelated to the chiral central charge (see e.g.~the examples discussed in Ref.~\cite{Gass_2024}).
 Instead, the best we can hope for is that (\ref{wmn_conjecture}) holds for generic gapped states for a suitable definition of ``generic.''
 A natural direction for future work is to understand whether this optimistic scenario holds.
 That is, do there exist counterexamples to (\ref{wmn_conjecture}) that are stable to small perturbations or are all counterexamples fine-tuned?
 These questions are also open for the original modular commutator $J$, but they may be easier to answer for its R\'enyi generalization $\wab$.